 Since alpacas do not challenge fences, fencing is more important to protect them from possible predators (e.g., coyotes, wolves, and domestic dogs).
 Modular fence panels are an ideal solution for containing and separating alpacas within perimeter fencing.

 The gestation period for alpacas is 11 to 11-1/2 months.
 Alpaca babies are called crias.
 Crias weigh from 12 to 23 pounds at birth and are usually up and nursing within an hour.

-Crias can be born at anytime, but many breeders choose to avoid the stress of worrying about and ensuring against the possibility of unknowingly loosing a little one to an untimely or unexpected birth outside in extreme cold or heat.
-Most breeders time breedings so that crias are born in the spring or fall.
+Crias can be born at any time, but many breeders choose to avoid the stress of worrying about and ensuring against the possibility of unknowingly losing a little one to an untimely or unexpected birth outside in extreme cold or heat.
+Most breeders time their breedings so that crias are born in the spring or fall.

 Q. Are Alpacas dangerous?

 Absolutely not!
 They are safe and pleasant to be around.
-They are very curious about people and seem most intriqued by and drawn to children.
-In fact for families who enjoy the alpaca lifestyle, children often share in farm responsibilities including feeding, halter training, and showing in the showring.
+They are very curious about people and seem most intrigued by and drawn to children.
+In fact, for families who enjoy the alpaca lifestyle, children often share in farm responsibilities including feeding, halter training, and showing in the showring.
 Alpacas are becoming an ideal and popular animal for 4H projects.

 Q. How do alpacas communicate?

 Alpacas communicate through body posture, tail and ear movements, and a variety of sounds.
 The sound heard most often is a soft humming, a mild expression befitting a gentle animal.
 Dams make a soft clucking sound to reassure and communicate with their cria.
 When an intruder (be it a house cat, deer or predator) is sighted nearby, a high-pitched call is sounded to warn the herd.
 During breeding, males make a melodious, rhythmic sound called orgling.